Skip to content

 Tips for help remembering nouns

-Posted on August 26, 2015March 23, 2019 by seniajean
+Posted on August 26, 2015February 5, 2026 by seniajean

 Have you ever been in the middle of a conversation with someone and blanked on a person’s name or the name of a place or thing?
 Any type of noun?
 It seems to be a common occurrence among older adults.

-For example, I recently heard a story about a lady who had just received an annual delivery of salmon filets.
+For example, I recently heard a story about a lady who had just received an annual delivery of salmon fillets.
 She was relieved to see that each fish was intact, as the prior year’s shipment had some fillets with chunks cut out due to sea lions attacking and biting the salmon in the nets.

 I can relate.